FTC Hearing #7: The Competition and Consumer Protection Issues of Algorithms, Artificial Intelligence, and Predictive Analytics

 Founder at Algorithmic Justice League

-Joy Buolamwini is the founder of the Algorithmic Justice League, focusing on bias in artificial intelligence.
+Joy Buolamwini is the founder of the Algorithmic Justice League, advocating for equitable and accountable AI.

 Marianela López-Galdos